 Sub-accounts can be used for any number of aspects of business life: managing your finances, tracking income vs expenses, or just keeping track of the different parts of your business.
 The best part is that sub-accounts are easy to create and manage.
 You can even assign different levels of access to different users, making it easy to keep track of who is doing what with the company's money.

-In this article, we'll explore the different ways you can leverage Bonsai Cash's sub-accounts with your business checking account.
+In this article, we'll explore the different ways you can leverage Bonsai's business account's sub-accounts with your business checking account.
 Let's get started.

-Note: If you want one business checking account with the ability to instantly create sub-accounts, try Bonsai Cash.
+Note: If you want one business checking account with the ability to instantly create sub-accounts, try Bonsai's business account.
 Our business checking account has no monthly maintenance fees, transaction fees, minimum balance requirement, and allows for unlimited electronic deposits.
 It's one account to organize your business banking simpler.
 Open an account today.

 To put it simply, a sub-account is an account that resides within your main bank account.
 It’s like having a bunch of mini bank accounts all in one place, and it can be really helpful for organizing your money.